PriyaDevNow/The-Cobalt-Building-London/README.md

 - Scrolling down the page introduces the visitor to a brief, three-piece of information section about the other pages of the website.
 Images are visible on one side with sound-byte headed text on the other side.
 The images are arranged in a diametric fashion.
 - The page ends with the footer, stating information in four columns, the address of the building, the contact information for the Resident Management Company and the Property Manager for the building, social media links and acknowledgment of the credible sources used to compile the history section of the site.
 Under this is a copyright label and the year of site build at the bottom left corner.
 - For The Cobalt Building page, the navigation bar and footer remain as before.
 Between these lies a heading of the page and below it - in masonry format - are the photos of an apartment’s interiors and building exterior as welll as text describing the various attributes of the building.
 Information from the marketing brochure for the building and a quote from the Lord Mayor in relation to the building are highlighted.
 - For the Location page, the navigation and footer remain as before.
 The page heading is under the navigation bar with brief description of the next section which shows places around the Cobalt Building grouped into 4 categories.
 These are arranged 2 categories in each of 2 rwos.
-Each category is shown with anicon and text.
+Each category is shown with an icon and text.
 Underneath this is an interactive Google Map with the building location pinned.
 There is an option to enlarge the map in a new window and find directions.
 - For the History page, the navigation and footer remain as before.
 The page heading is under the navigation bar with brief description.
 A stylised vertical timeline has been used which shows an image on one side and an image on the other.
 A central dot separates the two sides.
 This is followed in diametric fashion for 6 significant periods when major changes occurred in this area from 1 AD to date.

 ### Wireframes